devisephp/documentation/source/docs/4-apis.md

 ---
 layout: default
 title: Apis
+description: Devise Api's are similar to Pages, but the main difference are the options for method type.
+APIs are how you get data INTO your application's classes (and from there database, email, tweet, whatever).
+While Pages are limited to the GET method, Apis can be set as GET, POST, PUT, DELETE or ANY.
+Apis are intended to handle retrieving and/or processing data whereas Pages are meant to simply render a view.
 use: [docs]
 converters: [markdown]
 sections:
-    - Api Basics
     - Creating New Apis
     - Managing Apis
 ---

-#API Basics
-Devise Api's are similar to Pages, but the main difference are the options for method type.
-While Pages are limited to the GET method, Apis can be set as GET, POST, PUT, DELETE or ANY.
-Apis are intended to handle retrieving and/or processing data whereas Pages are meant to simply render a view.
-The decision to separate Pages and Apis was aimed at improving application organization by eliminating a large mismatched list of pages and apis.
-Also, from the CMS side of things, it enables clients to administrate pages and the developer to manage api routes.

 ##<a name="creating-new-apis" class="ia"></a>[#](#creating-new-apis)Creating New Apis